AdobeDocs/commerce-operations.en/help/security-and-compliance/privacy/ccpa.md

 ## CCPA Compliance Guide

 Developing and implementing a CCPA compliance plan requires a coordinated effort.
 We encourage merchants to assemble a cross-functional team, and follow the roadmap outlined in [CCPA Compliance Guide](https://experienceleague.adobe.com/docs/commerce-admin/start/compliance/privacy/compliance-ccpa.html) to bring their company into compliance with the regulation.
-As a developer, you might be invited to participate as a stakeholder with an emphasis on steps 2 - 5 of the process.
+As a developer, you might be invited to participate as a stakeholder with an emphasis on steps 2 through 5 of the process.
 See the [CCPA Compliance Guide](https://experienceleague.adobe.com/docs/commerce-admin/start/compliance/privacy/compliance-ccpa.html) for more information.

 1. Assemble a cross-functional team to address CCPA compliance.